Adriano-Nelex/Adriano-Nelex/README-en.md

 <h1 align="center">Hello, Welcome!</h1>
 <p align="left"><img src="https://komarev.com/ghpvc/?username=Adriano-Nelex" /></p>

-I am currently a Front-end web developer with experience creating attractive and intuitive user interfaces for websites and web applications.
-I have specialized skills in HTML, CSS and Javascript, as well as deep knowledge in their tools and frameworks, including Bootstrap, SASS, GULP and Grunt.
+Currently, I am a Front-end Web developer specializing in WordPress with experience in creating attractive and intuitive user interfaces for websites and web applications.
+I possess specialized skills and a deep knowledge of its tools and frameworks, such as:

+➻ Bootstrap, SASS, GULP </br>
+➻ PHP, Javascript, node.js/NPM </br>
+➻ Custom Posts, Post Types, Mysql Database, Taxonomies </br>
+➻ Agile Methodologies: Scrum </br>

-I have extensive experience in developing websites and applications using the WordPress CMS, where I am able to customize it to suit the client's needs.
-I also have skills in working with dedicated and shared hosting servers, with an in-depth knowledge of server configurations and management, ensuring that the websites and applications I develop work quickly and reliably.
+I have extensive experience in website and application development, where I am able to customize them to meet the client's needs.
+I also have skills in working with dedicated and shared hosting servers, with a profound knowledge of server configurations and management, ensuring that websites and applications run quickly and reliably.

-As a Front-end developer, I have communication and collaboration skills, being able to work in teams, manage projects and ensure that website and application development is delivered on time and within budget.
-I'm always looking for new challenges and opportunities to improve my skills and improve my development techniques.
+As a Front-end developer, I have communication and collaboration skills, being capable of working in teams, managing projects, and ensuring that website and application development is delivered within the specified timeframe and budget.
+I am always seeking new challenges and opportunities to enhance my skills and refine my development techniques.

 <div align="center">
   </br>